Fraud

 Fraud is often the basis of a will contest.
 Fraud occurs when a testator executes or revokes a will or disposes of his property differently because of an intentional misrepresentation by someone hoping to benefit from the fraud.

 Fraud in the inducement occurs when the testator disposed of his property differently because of the intentional misrepresentation that the testator considered important but where the misrepresentation was not directed to a particular provision in the will.
-For instance, if a fraudster convinces the testator that an heir apparent has already died, but is, in fact, alive, this would probably cause the testator to distribute his assets differently, either in the execution of the 1st will or a codicil or revoking a will that included the heir apparent so that a new will can be executed not including the presumed deceased heir apparent.
+For instance, if a fraudster convinces the testator that an heir apparent has already died, but is, in fact, alive, this may cause the testator to distribute his assets differently, either in the execution of the 1st will or a codicil or revoking a will that included the heir apparent so that a new will can be executed without including the presumed deceased heir apparent.

 Fraud in the execution occurs when the fraudster misrepresents the document that the testator is signing as the testator's will, when, in fact, it is not.
 For instance, fraud in the execution would occur if the fraudster drew another will naming himself as the primary beneficiary then substituted his will for the testator's will and had the testator sign it as if it was his will.